 - 3.6.1.
-A blank FP10DT EPS dispensing token will be used to document ALL referrals received from NHS 111, irrespective of whether or not a supply has been made. - 3.6.2.
-The following information will be printed or recorded in legible handwriting on the FP10DT EPS dispensing token (illegible handwriting or missing information may lead to a delay in payment): - a.
-Full name, address and date of birth of patient (from the NHS 111 referral) - b.
-Patient's NHS Number (from the NHS 111 referral or from interview with patient) - c.
-Name, strength and form of medicines requested (using DM+D name or shortened DM+D name of appliance requested (using DM+D name or shortened DM+D - d.
-Either the quantity supplied or the reason for not supplying (using the standard code set out in guidance). - e.
-Date and time of supply - f.
-Name and address of patient's GP (from NHS 111 referral) - g.
+A blank FP10DT EPS dispensing token must be used to document ALL referrals received from NHS 111 or IUC CAS, irrespective of whether or not a supply has been made - 3.6.2.
+The following information must be printed or recorded in legible handwriting on the FP10DT EPS dispensing token (illegible handwriting or missing information may lead to a delay or loss in payment): - a.
+Full name, address and date of birth of patient (from the original referral) - b.
+Patient's NHS Number (from the original referral or from interview with patient) - c.
+Name, strength and form of medicines requested (using DM+D name or shortened DM+D name11) or name of appliance requested (using DM+D name or shortened DM+D name) - d.
+Either the quantity supplied or the reason for not supplying (using the standard code set out in guidance12). - e.
+Date and time of supply - Name and address of patient's GP (from NHS 111 referral) f. - g.
 NHS 111 referral ID number (from NHS 111 referral). - 3.6.3.
 The patient (or representative) must complete the relevant sections of the reverse of the FP10DT EPS dispensing token to claim any exemptions from NHS prescription charge payment and confirm supply when they receive the medicine or appliance at the pharmacy.
 It should be noted that as the date of birth will be handwritten and not computer generated, where patients are exempt from prescription charges on age grounds the relevant section of the form must be completed and the declaration signed.
-Evidence of any entitlement to exemption from NHS prescription charges should be provided by the patient for the pharmacy to check.
+Evidence of any entitlement to exemption from NHS prescription charges should be provided by the patient for the pharmacy to check. - 3.6.4.
+Where a patient is unable to provide evidence of their exemption from NHS prescription charges, the pharmacy contractor will record this on the FP10DT EPS dispensing token.
+NHS England may make checks on patients' claims to entitlement of exemption from NHS prescription charges; where evidence of exemption is not substantiated, NHS prescription charges may be recovered from the patient.